By Sorsa Editorial

 )

-The followers endpoint returns up to 200 full user profiles per request, including bio, follower counts, verification status, and account creation date.
-Pagination works through a next_cursor parameter.
+The followers endpoint returns up to 200 full profiles per request, with pagination through a next_cursor parameter.

 Fetch Multiple Tweets in Bulk